tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 This field should also be added to [PipelineRun.TaskRunSpecs][taskRunSpecs].

-### Applying Task Resources to Containers
+### Applying Task-level Resources to Containers

 #### Requests

 As mentioned in [Resource Requirements in Kubernetes](#resource-requirements-in-kubernetes), the effective resource requests of a pod are the sum of the resource requests of its containers, and this value is used to determine the resources reserved by the kubelet when scheduling a pod.
-Therefore, when a user configures a resource request for a Task, that request should be applied to one container only in the pod.
+Therefore, when a user configures a resource request for a TaskRun, that request should be applied to one container only in the pod.
 (See [Interaction with LimitRanges](#interaction-with-limitranges) for caveats.)
 All other containers will not have resource requests.
-This will result in a pod with an effective resource request that is the same as that of the Task, and will be scheduled correctly.
+This will result in a pod with an effective resource request that is the same as that of the TaskRun, and will be scheduled correctly.
 This is similar to Tekton’s [handling of resource requests pre v0.28.0][pre-v28], where the maximum resource request of all containers was applied to only one container, and the rest were left without resource requests.